When an Interviewer Asks, "Do You Have Any Questions?"...

 - Ask the interviewer(s) about their experience with the company, or interactions with the position you are interviewing for.
 This is your chance to get a genuine perspective of what it is like to work for the company.
 Do not be afraid to ask about the challenges and benefits of the position, or about working for the company.

 - Do not be afraid to be curious and ask about the culture of the workplace or what a daily schedule of the position you are applying for looks like.
-This is one of your last opportunities to ensure you understand the position and what you will be doing.
+This is one of your last opportunities to ensure you understand the position and what you would be doing.

 Questions & Answers